 Place/space – Climate change can often feel distant and remote from everyday life.
 The framework places emphasis upon linking the causes and effects of climate change to the daily spaces and places of people’s lives, and explores how these connect to the more distant locales affected by climate change.

-The framework was produced through a series of private conversations and public dialogues (see blog and research seminars).
+The framework was produced through a series of private conversations and public dialogues (including the Here Today blog and research seminars).
 A manifesto also illustrates the conceptual and creative framework produced through these conversations as part of the collaboration.

 2. Multi-format film- It’s the Skin You’re Living In